 Hosted by Lubbock V-Men

 V-Men started in 2009 with a workshop that focused on including men in the dialogue of violence against women.
 This V-Men workshop allowed men to tell their stories, just like women have done through The Vagina Monologues.
-Not only did this allow men to establish a context to come together on the issues of domestic and sexual violence, but it also allowed participants to be ground-floor collaborators on a new performance piece to be performed for the first time this coming February.
-For details on V-MEN 2014 contact Eddie Falcon
+Not only did this allow men to establish a context to come together on the issues of domestic and sexual violence, but it also allowed participants to answer the call to be a part of the solution.
+Do you want to plan V-Men at Texas Tech?